 If the defendant’s proof of an exception or defense to incontestability includes the same elements as a defense to infringement, the last paragraph of the instruction should be modified so that if the jury finds the defense or exception to incontestability true by a preponderance of the evidence, the defendant is entitled to a verdict on the infringement charge.

 Incontestable Marks: If registered more than five years and if certain statutory formalities are met (e.g., timely filed affidavit of continuous use), the registration is considered “incontestable” evidence of the registrant’s right to use the mark.
 See 15 U.S.C.§ 1065.
 It is considered conclusive evidence of the validity of the registered mark as well as the registrant’s ownership.
 See 15 U.S.C.§ 1115(b).
 Although a mark may become incontestable, it is still subject to certain defenses or defects, set forth in 15 U.S.C. § 1115.
 6 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 32:147 (5th ed.
 2019).
-McCarthy suggests that there are at least twenty-one exceptions to incontestability provided in 15 U.S.C. §§ 1115(b), 1065 and 1064.
+McCarthy suggests that there are at least twenty-one exceptions to incontestability provided in 15 U.S.C. §§ 1115(b), 1065, and 1064.
 Id.
-The most frequently asserted exceptions include (1) fraud in obtaining the registration or incontestable status; (2) abandonment; (3) use of the mark to misrepresent source; (4) fair use of the mark; (5) limited territorial defense by a junior user; (6) prior registration by the defendant; (7) use of mark to violate federal antitrust law; (8) the mark is functional; and (9) equitable defenses, such as laches, estoppel and acquiescence.
+The most frequently asserted exceptions include (1) fraud in obtaining the registration or incontestable status; (2) abandonment; (3) use of the mark to misrepresent source; (4) fair use of the mark; (5) limited territorial defense by a junior user; (6) prior registration by the defendant; (7) use of mark to violate federal antitrust law; (8) the mark is functional; and (9) equitable defenses, such as laches, estoppel, and acquiescence.
 See 15 U.S.C. § 1115(b).
 See also 6 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 32:149 (5th ed.
 2019).

 Incontestability Exceptions and Defenses: If one of the exceptions to incontestable registration is proven, the registration is no longer conclusive but merely prima facie evidence of the registrant’s right to ownership and the mark’s validity (i.e., it becomes simply a contestable registration).
 See 15 U.S.C. § 1115(b).
 See also Park ’N Fly, Inc. v.
 Dollar Park & Fly, Inc., 469 U.S. 189, 199 n.6 (1985).
 Accordingly, the fact-finder must still consider whether the defendant has met the defendant’s burden of showing by a preponderance of the evidence that the mark is not valid or that the plaintiff does not own it.
 See 6 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 32:153 (5th ed.
 2019).
 Similarly, if the defendant asserts and presents sufficient proof of an exception or defense to incontestability, the court will have to instruct the jury on the elements of these exceptions or defenses.
 As a practical matter, proof of an “exception to incontestability” may be sufficient to prove a defense to infringement as well.

 Contestable Marks: The effect of a contestable registration is to shift the burden of proof of ownership and validity from the plaintiff to the defendant.
 The defendant must rebut the presumption of plaintiff’s exclusive right to use the trademark by a preponderance of the evidence.
 See Vuitton et Fils S.A., 644 F.2d at 775; Maktab Tarighe Oveyssi Shah Maghsoudi v.
 Kianfar, 179 F.3d 1244, 1249 (9th Cir.
-1999) (noting that registration of mark constitutes prima facie evidence that registrant owns mark and is constructive notice of claimed ownership of mark by registrant).
+1999) (noting that the registration of a mark constitutes prima facie evidence that the registrant owns the mark and is constructive notice of claimed ownership of a mark by the registrant).

 Other Registration Issues